GoogleContainerTools/kpt-functions-catalog/functions/go/format/README.md

 <!--mdtogo:Long-->

-Format formats the field ordering in YAML configuration files.
-Field ordering roughly follows the ordering defined in the source Kubernetes resource definitions (i.e. go structures), falling back on lexicographical sorting for unrecognized fields.
+`format` function formats the field ordering in YAML configuration files.
+Field ordering roughly follows the ordering defined in the source Kubernetes resource definitions, falling back on lexicographical sorting for unrecognized fields.

 <!--mdtogo-->